Can I get a new car refund or replacement?

 Bear in mind that if you could have spotted the problem on a reasonable inspection of the car when you took delivery of it, you won’t be able to then complain about it – this could be something like a scratch on the paintwork or that the car doesn’t have a satellite navigation.
 It is always advisable to test-drive a car before purchasing it and make sure you do a thorough check of everything before signing to say you’re happy with the car.

-If you report a problem within the first 30 days, and you can demonstrate that the car fails to meet the standards required under the law (note that the burden is on you to prove it, not for the seller to disprove it), you are entitled to receive a full refund for the car.
+If you report a problem within the first 30 days, you will need to demonstrate that the car has failed to meet the standards required under the law.

 How to submit a dispute to The Motor Ombudsman